 This might be the most “mature” Papa Ghostface CD from the first phase of our existence.
-Some of our most accessible songs sit alongside some of our most twisted creations, and it all feels like it glues itself together as an album in a way that didn’t always happen with our earlier work.
+Some of our most accessible songs sit alongside some of our most twisted creations, and it feels like it glues itself together as an album pretty well (which wasn’t always the case with our earlier work).

 Filth of Your Love is driven by some of the best rhyming lyrics I ever wrote, with an ending that sounds like a happy drunken sea shanty.
-Time Again is almost a pop song by our standards, while Sinkless Man is a bluesy strut, with me slipping into the character of a cynical homeless man.
-Sand Paper nicks the bass line from the Steve Miller song “The Joker”.
+Time Again is almost a pop song by our standards, while Sinkless Man is a bluesy strut delivered in the character of a cynical homeless man.
+Sand Paper nicks the bass line from the Steve Miller song “The Joker” and grafts a completely different vocal melody on top.
 I’m still not sure why I ever thought that was a good idea.
-But just between those four songs, there’s some of the best wordplay on any PG album, and some of the catchiest-but-still-weird-enough-to-stay-interesting music we committed to plastic.
+But just between those four songs, there’s some of the best wordplay on any PG album, and some of the catchiest music we ever committed to plastic.

 Then things get a little stranger.

 Piece of Crap in Your Shoe is one of the weirdest PG songs ever, starting out as some kind of warped metal/electronica hybrid on bad drugs before disintegrating into vocal insanity.
-Something Pink isn’t far behind, with a demented mid-section that comes out of nowhere, mutating the weird energy floating through a monologue that sounds a little like a nervous breakdown set to music (really it was just something I wrote to pass the time when I was supposed to be paying attention in high school parenting class).
-The obligatory macabre spoken word piece shows up in the form of What They Had Was so Pure — a tale of high school sweethearts reunited that takes an unexpected turn at the end — and it has a sense of purpose and a crafted feeling that sets it apart from our usual “talkies”, though a lot of it was improvised.
+Something Pink isn’t far behind, with a crazed mid-section that comes out of nowhere, mutating and intensifying the weird energy floating through a monologue that sounds a little like a nervous breakdown set to music (really it was just something I wrote to pass the time when I was supposed to be paying attention in high school parenting class).
+The mandatory macabre spoken word piece shows up in the form of What They Had Was so Pure — a tale of high school sweethearts reunited that takes an unexpected turn at the end.
+It has a crafted feeling that sets it apart from some of the other early “talkies”, though a lot of it was improvised.

 This album is also notable for marking the exact moment I first figured out how to bend a guitar string — an accidental discovery you can sort of hear happening during my bridge solo on Letting Go.
 That was a happy day.

 The long, subdued Rabbits and Leeches has always been one of my favourite tracks, with its moody slow burn gaining momentum as it goes.
 And Letting Go features a mini-song after the fade-out, à la YOU’RE A NATION, with Gord playing some very tasty acoustic guitar.
-There’s even a hidden track that involves the castration of then-Prime Minister of Ontario Mike Harris by 911 workers via gunshot wound, followed by a message to the nonexistent Papa Ghostface fans.
-Those were the days.
+There’s even a hidden track I recorded on my own that involves the castration of then-Prime Minister of Ontario Mike Harris by 911 workers via gunshot wound, followed by a heartfelt message to all the nonexistent Papa Ghostface fans in the year 2000.

 We recorded this album in a way that was a little different from anything we’d done before.
-This time I wrote the lyrics for most of the songs instead of improvising them, and instrumental tracks were recorded before the vocals — sometimes even before I had written words to work off of.
-But unlike what happened on SONGS FOR DEAD SKIN, the music was given space to develop.
-And while some of the songs with written lyrics were sung to music that was improvised, it worked a lot better this time around, because we let the music ebb and flow naturally without trying to shape it into anything other than what it wanted to be.
+This time I wrote the lyrics for almost all of the songs instead of improvising them, and instrumental tracks were recorded before the vocals — sometimes even before I had written words to work off of.
+Half the time I was showing Gord already-finished songs.
+The other half of the time we improvised some music and I figured out what to sing on top of it later.

 In the case of Narcotic Girl, I wrote three different sets of lyrics that had nothing to do with one another and tried singing at least two of them before I came up with something that felt right.
 I never would have taken that much time to figure out what was best for a song before.
-It also didn’t hurt that we’d both come a long way as musicians, individually and as a team.
+It felt like taking a little extra time to put the album together — months instead of weeks — and giving each song ample space to determine its own shape paid off.
+It didn’t hurt that we’d both come a long way as musicians by now.